AnsgarKlein/network-connections/README.md

 ===================

 No dependency Python script that outputs number of open network connections categorized by state on Linux system.
+Similar to what `netstat` does.
 Useful for integrating in monitoring systems.

+It does this by reading and parsing virtual files `/proc/net/tcp`, `/proc/net/tcp6`, `/proc/net/udp`, `/proc/net/udp6` provided by the Linux kernel.

 Usage